wpgeorgia/portfolio/README.md

-# 🌲 GIS Suitability Analysis: Pine Tree Viability in North Texas
+# 🌲 GIS Suitability Analysis: Christmas Trees Grown in North Texas

 ## Overview

-This project explores the ecological suitability of growing Christmas tree species — specifically **Virginia Pine** (*Pinus virginiana*) and **Eastern White Pine** (*Pinus strobus*) — within a 150-mile radius of Dallas, TX.
+This project explores the ecological suitability of growing Christmas tree species — specifically **Virginia Pine** (*Pinus virginiana*) and **Eastern White Pine** (*Pinus strobus*) — within a 150-mile radius of Dallas, Texas.

 ## Objective

-To determine if specific areas in North Texas can support the growth of either tree species using key environmental criteria.
+With key environmental data, to determine if growing two species of pine trees (which are well-suited for Christmas) is viable in an area centered around Dallas.

 ## Data & Methods